 Where Do I Find an Internship?

-- Besides the websites mentioned above, it is also a good idea to research specific company websites and type in the word Internships in their search box.
+- Besides the websites mentioned above, it is also a good idea to research specific company websites and type in the word internships in their search box.
 Many companies do not list/post their internships on large internship/job websites.
-They expect that interested students would know to search their company websites for internship opportunities.
+They expect that interested and resourceful students would know to search their company websites for internship opportunities.

 How Do I Get College Credit for an Unpaid Internship?